 My Mixture 965 - 39 Tins.

 Four hundred and sixty six tins.
 Should last me nearly a decade.

 London Mixture through Nightcap are English-style mixtures, meaning that they have Turkish and Latakia in addition to Virginias (also called 'Flue-cured').
 London, Standard, and 965 are the medium-full range, Aperatif is heavy on the Turkish, Nightcap is about fifty percent Latakia augmented by Black Virginia and Cavendish.

-Three year matured is a very fine Virginia whored up with of all things Raspberry essence.
+Three year matured is a very fine Virginia whored up with of all things a berserk essence.
 Elizabethan is somewhat unremarkable.
 The light flake should be a medium Lakeland style aged press - but the last time I smoked any Dunhill flakes was in 1979, so who knows what is in those three tins.